multiparty/jiff/demos/template/README.md

 ..* client.js: Handlers for UI buttons, and input validations.
 3. Node.js Based Party:
 ..* party.js: main entry point.
 Parses input from the command line and initializes the computation.
 4. The MPC protocol: implemented in *mpc.js*.
-You should code your protocol in the mpc function inside mpc.js, this file is used in both the browser and node.js versions of the demo.
+You should code your protocol in the compute function inside mpc.js, this file is used in both the browser and node.js versions of the demo.
 5. test.js: mocha unit tests.